Exploring Graph-Transformer Out-of-Distribution Generalization Abilities: Experimental details

 \section{Experimental details}

-We perform graph-level prediction experiments on three datasets, across four covariate shift splits, using seven DG algorithms and three backbone methods, as detailed in Table \ref{tab:hyperparams}.
-Each group of three consecutive rows corresponds to the evaluated backbones: vGIN for the MPNN, MHA for the GT, and GPS as the hybrid.
+We perform graph-level prediction experiments on three datasets, across six covariate shift splits, using seven DG algorithms and three backbone methods, as detailed in Table \ref{tab:hyperparams}.
+Each group of three consecutive rows corresponds to the evaluated backbones: vGIN/GIN for the MPNN, MHA for the GT, and GPS as the hybrid.
 Our implementation builds upon PyTorch Geometric \cite{fey2019fast} and the GOOD benchmark framework \cite{gui2022good}.
-To ensure fair comparison, the number of parameters is kept roughly similar across backbones for each task, with GPS often having fewer parameters.
+To ensure a fair comparison, we initially matched the number of parameters across backbones for each task.
+However, when varying the number of layers, we observed that in some cases smaller models achieved higher accuracy, leading us to select model sizes accordingly.

-For experiments on SST2 and Motif, we use the Adam optimizer with no weight decay.
-In the CMNIST experiments, we adopt smaller models (with the number of layers specified in Table \ref{tab:hyperparams}) and use the AdamW optimizer with a weight decay of 0.0001, which led to better performance.
+For experiments on CMNIST and HIV-Scaffold, we use the AdamW optimizer with 1e-4 weight decay, which led to better performance.
 Across all experiments, we apply a dropout rate of 0.5, ReLU activation, and mean global pooling.
 The hidden layer size is set to 300.
-Batch size, maximum number of training epochs, and learning rates are listed in Table \ref{tab:hyperparams}.
+Batch size (BSZ), maximum number of training epochs, and learning rates (LR) are listed in Table \ref{tab:hyperparams}.
+Two schedulers were used: cosine-annealing with 10-epoch warmup and cosine decay to 10\% LR, and single-step, which decays LR by 0.1 at specified milestone.
 As part of a preliminary analysis, we found that five-dimensional \ac{RW} embeddings offer greater robustness than the ten-dimensional version.

 All models are trained to convergence, and each setup is run four times with different random seeds.
 Reported results are averaged across these runs.
 Experiments are generally conducted on a single NVIDIA RTX A5000 or A6000 GPU.
 All code necessary to reproduce the results presented in this paper will be made publicly available.